rcs8888/ProcWatch/README.md

-# ProcWatch
+# ProcWatch👁️‍🗨️
-A tool designed for collecting and analyzing process information with machine learning.
+*A tool designed for collecting and analyzing process information with machine learning.

 Welcome to ProcWatch!
 This project is a work in progress.

-Here are the initial steps for data collection:
+## Features
+- Real-time process monitoring feature
+- Machine learning based anomaly scoring
+- Heuristic detection layer for suspicious behavior
+- JSON logging
+- Anomaly generation scripts for basic testing

+## Usage
+*Once again this is a work in progress.
-1. Run "python3 process_collector.py" to begin recording process information.
+1. Begin recording process information:
+   '''python python3 process_collector.py'''
-2. If using the tool for simulated anomaly detection, scripts are provided.
-A good starting point is running "python3 spawn_children_anomaly.py"
+2. If using the tool for simulated anomaly detection/research, scripts are provided.
+Run in a seperate terminal:
+   '''python python3 spawn_children_anomaly.py'''
+3.